kubedb/docs/docs/guides/ignite/custom-configuration/using-podtemplate.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Run Memcached with Custom PodTemplate
+# Run Ignite with Custom PodTemplate

-KubeDB supports providing custom configuration for Memcached via [PodTemplate](/docs/guides/memcached/concepts/memcached.md#specpodtemplate).
-This tutorial will show you how to use KubeDB to run a Memcached database with custom configuration using PodTemplate.
+KubeDB supports providing custom configuration for Ignite via [PodTemplate](/docs/guides/ignite/concepts/ignite.md#specpodtemplate).
+This tutorial will show you how to use KubeDB to run a Ignite database with custom configuration using PodTemplate.

 ## Before You Begin